MrWolfZ/ngrx-forms/docs/user-guide/updating-the-state.md

 }

 // this example code is intentionally verbose to make it easier
-// to understand; much of it could be written much more concisely;
+// to understand, much of it could be written much more concisely;
-// we also dispatch actions directly instead of using update functions function appReducer(state = INITIAL_APP_STATE, action: Action) {
+// we also dispatch actions directly instead of using update functions
+// to make more clear what is happening function appReducer(state = INITIAL_APP_STATE, action: Action) {
   switch (action.type) {
     // the `SetValueAction` is dispatched internally by ngrx-forms